The Patterns That Refuse to Die

 - What did this pattern once solve?
 Trace its origins.

 Push past the presentable layer.
 The real C is usually the one you least want to admit.
+Then test it: does your C explain why you haven't changed?
+Does it make your stuckness make sense?
+Do you feel something when you read it?

 - B (Benefits of D): [from Chapter 6]